bakedziti420/nodejs/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-JavaScript has been a computer language exclusive to the browser; that is, until Node was developed.
+JavaScript was a computer language exclusive to the browser; that is, until Node was developed.
 Using Node's environment, we can use JavaScript as a general purpose language for any computer process.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->